P. Theagaraya Chetty: Early life

-Chetty was born in a Telugu Devanga family in Egathur, Madras Presidency on April 27, 1852.
+Chetty was born in a Telugu Devanga family in Egathur, Madras Presidency on 27 April 1852.
 He did his schooling in Chennai and graduated in law from Presidency College, Madras.
+He was well versed in English, Telugu, Latin, French, Urdu, Kannada, and Tamil.
+He was married to Valliammal and had one son and seven daughters.

+Public life and as an Industrialist

+He was a pioneering industrialist, merchant prince, and civic leader in the erstwhile Madras Presidency, who successfully managed large-scale ventures in textiles, tanning, and trade while helping shape modern South Indian commerce.
+He was the first president of Southern Indian Chamber of Commerce and Industry.
 On graduation, he entered public life and served as a member of the Corporation of Madras from 1882 to 1922.
 He also served terms as president of the Corporation of Madras, and then as a councillor until 1922.
 He was the first non-official president of the Madras Corporation.

 He was one of the founder members of the South Indian Chamber of Commerce and served as its president from 1910 to 1921.
 When the Industrial Conference came to Madras, Theagaraya Chetty was the chairman of the Reception Committee.
 Theagaraya Chetty fought on behalf of the Indian Patriot newspaper and its editor, Karunakara Menon, against Dr T. M. Nair who later became his close associate.

 He owned 100 vessels, many of them were capable of travelling to Europe and East Coast of USA.
 Pitti weaving mill was world famous.
 Theagaraya college posted video on currencies used by pitti weaving mill in exhibition.

 His Family owned Satyavedu town in Andhra to Manellore town in Tamilnadu.
 They also owned 40 to 50 kal nilam in and around chennai.
 1 kal in Tamil land system is equal to 1.609 Km.
 His family owned 50 * 1.609 = 80kms in perimeter of land in Chennai.
 When Theagaraya was studying in school, he did not reveal that he is from a very rich family.
 However, the correspondent of the school, William, identified Theagaraya's family and gave him a grand send off ceremony when he completed his education.
 Lands donated by Theagaraya to British for the welfare of poor are now called Kamarajar Nagar, Indira Nagar, etc. Kalayanasundaranar in his valkai kurippu book in page 44 has mentioned the opulence of the palace at Balamurali street in Thandaiyar Pet owned by family of Theagaraya.
+Saluva clan which the historian has mentioned represents the Saluva Dynasty of Vijaya Nagar Empire.